There’s nothing more frustrating for a fish owner than looking into your aquarium to see one of your fish floating lifelessly at the surface.

-Water can become contaminated quite easily, and the slightest trace of a foreign material can cause problems for the tank inhabitants.
+Water can become contaminated quite easily, and the slightest trace of foreign material can cause problems for the tank inhabitants.
 One of the most common ways that a fish tank can become contaminated is when doing a water change.

 We recommend using the same bucket for water changes and for water changes only.
 Never wash this bucket using cleaning products as the slightest drop of washing up liquid can contaminate the water, for example.
 Water can also become contaminated if you add the water straight from the tap without using dechlorinator to remove chlorine and other toxins.

 When an illness begins to take hold of your fish tank, it can be difficult to control, and before you know it you can lose several of your fish within the space of a few days and in really severe cases, hours.

 Thankfully, almost all fish diseases, parasites and bacteria can be cured with treatments and medicines.
 Make sure that you don’t overmedicate though as this can cause more harm than good.

 Disease treatments can be a valuable addition to your aquarium kit when your fish start to get sick or if they die.
 These treatments can target the problems and prevent them from spreading.

 But first, you must of course work out exactly what illness it is that your fish are suffering from.

 Formaldehyde is a great disease treatment to conquer parasites and flukes.
 It can be teamed with NT Labs Malachite to combat parasite infections such as Ichthyopthirus white spot, Trichodina, Costia and Epistylis.